idekerlab/cddrugcellfinddrug/README.md

 MAP3K5
 ```

-To execute the analysis, run this command.
+To execute the analysis, run the following command.
 The resulting JSON output will be streamed to the console:

 ```
 docker run -v `pwd`:`pwd` dotasekndex/drugcellfinddrug:0.1.0 `pwd`/input.txt